-Looking eerily akin to dangling green serpents, snake gourds are not an item you will see available in the supermarket.
+Looking eerily akin to dangling green serpents, snake gourds are not an item you will see available in the typical American supermarket.
 Related to Chinese bitter melons and a staple of many Asian cuisines, snake gourds are most likely found in an Asian market, or you may want to grow your own.
 What is a snake gourd and how do you care for a snake gourd plant?
 Read on to learn more.

 What is a Snake Gourd?

-Extremely popular in Indian dishes, it’s no surprise that snake gourd has found its way into ayurvedic medicine, often used as a cooling ingredient.
+Extremely popular in Indian dishes, it’s no surprise that the snake gourd has found its way into ayurvedic medicine, often used as a cooling ingredient.
 Seeds of the snake gourd were sent to Europe from China in 1720.
 They have long been known to the American and European community, but were never cultivated since the plant needs warm nights to fruit.
 Today, there is renewed interest in its cultivation due to the rapidly increasing Indian communities in these areas of the globe.

 Pretty interesting stuff, yes?
 I am guessing at this juncture you may be wondering how to grow snake gourds.